 differentiable.
 Below we apply the derivative of the corresponding

-activation function to the input
+activation function to the input matrix.

 Relevant: https://en.wikipedia.org/wiki/Activation_function